Assessing a fault

 When you report a fault, we will give you an indication of when we will respond to the problem.

-Here is a guide to standard response and rectification times for common faults.
+Guide to standard response and rectification times

-- A major burst resulting in excessive water loss, safety hazards, extensive property damage or major traffic disruption on main arterials.
+- A major burst resulting in excessive water loss, safety hazards, property damage or major traffic disruption on main arterials.

 - A report of sewage spilling inside a building when there is no indication of an internal plumbing issue.